Skip to main content

 We have a variety of ongoing studies that explore many aspects of tobacco use, vaping and smoking cessation.
 Participating in a study will help contribute to a better understanding of smoking habits and improved treatment options in the future.
 You don't have to want to quit or even be a smoker to participate in some of our studies.
-Learn more about our studies below and check out our past studies and results.
+Learn more about our studies below and check out our past studies at the bottom of the page.

 Alternative Tobacco Products